- Orangutans… the “Men of the Jungle”

 Day 5: Kundasang/ Tea Adventure/ Sepilok Nature Resort

-Overnight at Sepilok Nature Resort or similar (breakfast, lunch, dinner)
+Overnight at Forest Edge Resort (or similar) (breakfast, lunch, dinner)

 Day 6: Sepilok Orangutan/ Sun Bear Conservation/ RDC